 - Host Google Analytics locally – I use Webcraftic Clearfy.

-- Use Optimization plugin like Autoptimize.
+- Use an Optimization plugin like Autoptimize.

-NameCheap Shared Hosting Features.
+NameCheap Shared Hosting Features

 #2.
 Shared hosting resources are allocated among all users of a server.

-Easywp Managed WordPress Hosting Features.
+Easywp Managed WordPress Hosting Features

 #1.
 All Easywp server-side configurations are managed by Namecheap, eliminating the need to choose a PHP version, configure limits, or manually upload your website files.

 #5.
-NameCheap Easywp is built on a Cloud-Based Platform, your website is never affected by server failure and you’re not sharing server resources with other customers
+NameCheap Easywp is built on a Cloud-Based Platform, your website is never affected by server failure, and you’re not sharing server resources with other customers

 #7.
-Support for Namecheap-registered domains pointed to free DNS, Basic DNS, or premium DNS and third-party ones pointed to Free DNS or premium DNS.
+Support for Namecheap-registered domains pointed to free DNS, Basic DNS, or premium DNS, and third-party ones pointed to Free DNS or premium DNS.

 While it may seem like moving to manage WordPress hosting is the ideal option, it is not always the best decision.